gatblau/sentinel/docs/getting_started.md

 # Getting Started

-The easiest way to getting started is to try Sentinel in a local machine.
+The easiest way to getting started is to deploy Sentinel from a container image in [minikube](https://github.com/kubernetes/minikube).

-## Trying it out on the local machine
+Alternatively, you can try run the binary outside of an image and redirect the output to the file system.

+## Installing required tools

 To build it from code, make sure you have the latest version of [golang](https://golang.org/dl/) installed on your machine.